wptrainingteam/learn-wp-content/tutorials/wp-multisite-02-manage-a-network.md

 2. The Network Admin dashboard
 3. The Network Settings page
 4. Creating and Managing Sub-sites
-5. Exporting a subsite into a single site
-6. Converting a multisite network back to a single site install

 ## Introduction

 Hey there, and welcome to Learn WordPress.

-In this tutorial, you're going to learn what tools are available to manage your WordPress multisite network.
+In this tutorial, you're going to learn how to manage your WordPress multisite network.

-You will learn about the options in the Network Settings page, how to create and manage sub-sites, how you might export a subsite into a single site, and what do to if you want to convert your multisite back to a single site install.
+You will learn about the Network Admin dashboard, and the options available in the Network Settings page, as well as different ways to create and manage sub-sites on the network.

 ## The Network Admin dashboard